dogweather/forkful/content/en/typescript/strings/extracting-substrings.md

 weight: 6
 ---

-## What & Why?
-Extracting substrings means pulling out specific pieces of a string.
-It's handy for tasks like parsing data, validating input, or just breaking down text into more manageable chunks.

 ## How to:
 In TypeScript, you slice and dice strings with methods like `substring()`, `slice()`, and the ES6 `includes()` for finding text within strings.